Iraneus/betamedneed/about.md

 Ensure providers get medicines they need from certified manufacturers and verified vendors.

-Enable providers to get the medicines fast on demand.
+Enable providers to get medicines fast on demand.

 Improve accessibility of more financing and credit options so providers can get the medicines they need when and where they need it and can pay later.